 - Note: request contact with the rep via phone AND email TWO times.
 Call once immediately.
 If no response, then call again in one week.
 Then, if the rep does not respond, use the Rep Credit link and the rep will not count against your contact allocation.

-- Use a Letter-of-Intent: a one page email that identifies the basic points of the original probationary working agreement.
+A Letter of Intent can be a one page email that identifies the basic points of the original probationary working agreement.
 It should identify:

 - the probationary time frame;

 - progress milestones;

 - a clear cut vision of your expectations for the probationary period.

 - Click here for an example Letter of Intent.

 - 90% of all commissions paid to reps are between 5% and 20% based on gross sale amount.

 - The best way to establish your commission amount is through conversations with interested reps in your industry.

 - It is best to establish a relationship with the rep before sending any samples.

 - Depending upon the cost of your samples, the best way to protect yourself from reps not returning samples is to have your reps "secure" the samples you send with a credit card.
 "Secure" here means "authorize only--do not capture" the cost of your samples.